binocarlos/trueability/tutorials/deploying-mongodb.md

 You now know how to run stateful applications in a Docker cluster using Flocker.

 ### Next steps
 The tutorial above demonstrated some more features of Flocker.
 You have root access to this live demo environment.
-Why don't you try deploying your own stateful application.
+Why don't you try deploying your own stateful application?
 If you want to install Flocker in your own environment, follow along with our Installation guide [link].

+## Cleanup
 Once you have run this tutorial - it can be useful to clean up the Flocker cluster so you can do other tutorials without the containers and data from this tutorial getting in the way.

 We have included a `deployment-reset.yml` file that you can use to remove the containers from the cluster.